shu-bham-k/ng-demos/README.md

 6. Todo -  simple todo list app to add data and remove data from text field
 7. Tour-of-heros app - tutorial from angular documentation
 8. api- This project about fetching mock api using http client and services
-9. navbar(task) = simple bootstrap with logo and dropdown
+9. task = 1. simple bootstrap Navbar with logo and dropdown in src/app/components/ header.
+          2. the user- detail form with validation and it is in src/app/ components/ user detail.
-10. Module demo = simple code about how to create and use different angular module We can all run the projects by using CLI commands =  ng serve
+11. Module demo = simple code about how to create and use different angular module We can all run the projects by using CLI commands =  ng serve